bfpimentel/flutter-security/README.md

 ## API

-For more information regarding all the available methods, the
+For more information regarding all the available methods, the documentation can be found [here](https://htmlpreview.github.io/?https://github.com/bfpimentel/flutter-security/blob/chore/dart_docs/doc/api/index.html/index.html).

 ## Demo